KingOfSpades/KingOfSpades-old/_posts/2021-04-21-Custom-tags-in-Obsidian.md

 ---
 title: How to customize the appearance of tags in Obsidian
+toc: true
+mermaid: true

-catergories:
+catergories: [Obsidian]
-  - Obsidian
 tags:
-  - Obsidian
-  - CSS
-  - Custom
+  - Customization
 ---

 In this note I wil show and tell how to change the appearance of certain Tag's based on the content of the Tag using CSS